MarinaKrivova/pyspark_projects/README.md

-## Pyspark projects performed as Assignments during Scalable Machine Learning Course
+## Pyspark projects
-at the University of Sheffield:
+Performed as Assignments during Scalable Machine Learning Course at the University of Sheffield:

 - movie recommendation
 - analysis of Nasa log data